Koushikaasha/code-companion/README.md

 # 🚀 Code Companion

 **Code Companion** is an AI-powered full-stack web application that analyzes source code and provides explanations, time and space complexity estimation, optimization suggestions, and refactored code using the Google Gemini API.
+Users sign in to a personal workspace and can revisit past analyses from a dedicated dashboard.

 ## 🌐 Live Demo